Skip to main content

 );

-The signature is fn(body, defaultProps, options?).
-The "use gpu" directive at the top of the body is what tells unplugin-typegpu to transpile the function into WGSL at build time.
+The signature is strokeWidth(callback, defaults, options?).
+The "use gpu" directive at the top of the callback is what tells unplugin-typegpu to transpile it into WGSL at build time.

 What you read